cubeapm/docs/docs/http-apis/dashboards.md

 The `permissions` array in the JSON payload controls who can view and edit a dashboard.

+For global roles, teams, and how permissions work in the UI, see [Roles and Permissions](/configure/roles-and-permissions) and [Teams](/configure/teams).

 #### 1. Role Based (Default)

 When role-based access is used, the dashboard inherits the user's global workspace role (viewers can view, editors can edit).